justinjohn0306/Audio-Splitter/README.md

 ## Installation

 You can download the latest version of the installer for Windows from the [Releases](https://github.com/justinjohn0306/Audio-Splitter/releases) tab.
-Choose the appropriate installer file based on your system architecture (32-bit or 64-bit).

 Once the installer file is downloaded, simply double-click on it to start the installation process.
 Follow the on-screen instructions to complete the installation.